 Faith in the World

-Teachers: Mark Brown, Jeff Ingram and Lila Piercey
+Teachers: Mark Brown and Jeff Ingram

 Coordinators: Richard Raines and Jaime Groce

 This adult class will be studying resources called Feasting on the Word; they study the scripture texts as they arise in the Revised Common Lectionary, a lectionary for worship now used by many Protestant churches, including ours; the lectionary includes readings for Sunday services.
 Lively discussion can be expected.
-Class members see their class as an excellent preparation for the weekly worship experience.
+Class members see their class as excellent preparation for the weekly worship experience.